 In this trope, the journey is more psychological than physical, although it can also be both.
 However, it almost always involves a pre-set route such as a river to an unknown destination.

 - Spoofed in the Slayers episode "Navigation!
 Invitation to Sairaag".
-Lina's gang is travelling on a raft by a river to an unfamiliar destination, they suffer from hunger and are relentlessly pursued by bandits and bounty hunters.
+Lina's gang is traveling on a raft by a river to an unfamiliar destination; they suffer from hunger and are relentlessly pursued by bandits and bounty hunters.
 Finally Lina has had enough and starts blasting around with her Dragon Slave spell, creating a new lake by the way.

 - The main characters of The Abominable Snowman trek up into the Himalayas in search of the yeti, but find their infighting and bad decisions causing them at least as much trouble as the beasts.

 - In the original Anaconda, a documentary crew travelling up the Amazon gets shanghaied into hunting a giant killer snake, and all but two of them die (along with the poacher who shanghaied them).

 - Apocalypse Now (which Francis Ford Coppola based on Conrad's Heart of Darkness).
 The characters encounter increasingly primitive conditions the further upriver they go, to some extent becoming more primitive themselves.

 - John Carter's, Dejah's, and Sola's river journey leads them to an important revelation, but also gets them ambushed by Warhoons.

 - Aguirre, the Wrath of God: the conquistadors ride several rafts expecting to find cities of gold to conquer.
 Instead, they slowly turn on each other, get picked off by hostile natives, and go insane.
 It ends with Aguirre giving a delusional diatribe to a colony of monkeys, the only things left to hear him.